michael-stadlbauer/Axion-Couplings/README.md

 To efficiently read in the values and understand the data, iterate over the columns in the order of the six varying parameters listed above.
 Each row in the files provides the form factors for one specific combination of these parameters.

-For precise scientific use, ensure that you account for both the mean values and the error bands of the form factors.
+For precise scientific use, ensure to account for both the mean values and the error bands of the form factors.

 ## Citation

-If you use this data in your research, please cite the publication corresponding to this ancillary file.
+If you use this data in your research, cite the corresponding publication.